Inside: This slow cooker crockpot Hawaiian Chicken recipe has only 3 ingredients and is super easy to make.

 Make sure to add this in your meal plan this week!

 After you build your menu, you then print out the menus, shopping lists, and prep instructions to create an entire month’s worth of meals in one day.
 Think of all the time you will save when you have an entire month’s worth of dinners ready to go!
-I’ve signed up with Once a Month Meals for this service in an effort to streamline my meal planning.
 If you want dinner time to be stress-free, I encourage you to check it out.

 Crockpot Hawaiian Chicken Recipe FAQ’s